nrinaudo/kantan.csv/docs/src/main/tut/01-rows_as_collections.md

 The [`asCsvReader`] scaladoc can seem a bit daunting with all its implicit parameters, so let's demystify it.

 The first thing you'll notice is that it takes a type parameter, which is the type as which each row will be interpreted.
-In our example, we requested each row to be parsed as a `List[Float]`.
+In our example, we requested each row to be decoded as a `List[Float]`.

 The first value parameter, `,`, is the character that should be used as a column separator.
 It's usually `,`, but can change - Excel, for instance, is infamous for using a system-dependent column separator.